BrenoAqua/Senren/docs/external_links.md

 ```
 It’s enabled by default.
 Change to `0` to disable.

-If you want to add or remove any of the supported sites, go to the `<!-- External Links -->` section of the Back Template.
+If you want to add or remove any of the supported sites, go to the `<!-- External Links -->` section of the Back Template:
 ```html
       <!-- Jpdb -->
       <a data-details="jpdb.io" href="https://jpdb.io/search?q={{text:word}}">